 Don't believe the guidebooks that tell you East Anglia is flat.
 While the north part of Norfolk has prairie-like arable fields, wide marshy fens and ancient, man-made lakes known as the Norfolk Broads, Suffolk is marked by gently rolling hills, small cosy dells and some of the most picturesque ancient villages in the UK.
 Several of the most beautiful North Sea beaches in England surround East Anglia as well.

-This region is also rich in medieval history with picture postcard villages that look virtually untouched in 500 years or more.
+This region is also rich in medieval history with picture postcard villages, such as Lavenham and Kersey, that look virtually untouched in 500 years or more.

 - Norwich - a university city with an unusual, 1,000-year-old cathedral and one of the best daily outdoor markets in England.